parmeniong/neocolumn.nvim/README.md

     -- these colors will be used on the neocolumn colors = {
         normal = "#7d7d7d",     -- the color of the neocolumn
-        error = "#db4b4b",      -- the color of the neocolumn on lines with an error error_near = "#ad6565", -- the color of the neocolumn on lines next to a line with an error error_far = "#957171",  -- the color of the neocolumn on lines 2 lines away from a line with -- an error
-        warn = "#e0af68",       -- the color of the neocolumn on lines with a warning warn_near = "#af9672",  -- the color of the neocolumn on lines next to a line with a warning warn_far = "#968a78",   -- the color of the neocolumn on lines 2 lines away from a line with -- a warning
-        info = "#0db9d7",       -- the color of the neocolumn on lines with an info diagnostic info_near = "#459cab",  -- the color of the neocolumn on lines next to a line with an info -- diagnostic
-        info_far = "#618c94",   -- the color of the neocolumn on lines 2 lines away from a line with -- an info diagostic
-        hint = "#1abc9c",       -- the color of the neocolumn on lines with a hint diagnostic hint_near = "#4c9d8d",  -- the color of the neocolumn on lines next to a line with a hint -- diagnostic
-        hint_far = "#648d85",   -- the color of the neocolumn on lines 2 lines away from a line with -- a hint diagnostic
-        bg = "#303030",         -- the background color of the neocolumn cursor_bg = "#4d4d4d"   -- the background color of the neocolumn on the same line as the -- cursor
+        error = "#db4b4b",      -- the color of the neocolumn to display errors warn = "#e0af68",       -- the color of the neocolumn to display warnings info = "#0db9d7",       -- the color of the neocolumn info diagnostics hint = "#1abc9c",       -- the color of the neocolumn hint diagnostics bg = "#303030",         -- the background color of the neocolumn cursor_bg = "#4d4d4d"   -- the background color of the neocolumn on the same line as the -- cursor